-Except for subscriptions, all the other entities are common to the customer object as well.
+Except subscriptions, all the other entities are common to the customer object.

 You can access your customer details from the Customers tab.

-You can also perform other operations such as Send Email, Export, etc. from the index page of the Customers.
+You can also perform other operations such as Send Email, Export, etc. from within the index page shown above.

-You can choose to exempt a customer from paying taxes by selecting the This customer is exempt from tax payment checkbox.
+You can choose to exempt a customer from paying taxes by selecting the This customer is tax exempt checkbox.

-When you need a customer to pay directly from their bank account, select Allow this customer to pay via his/her bank account.
+When you need a customer to pay directly from their bank account, or other offline payment methods, you can select your preferred Offline Method while creating the customer record.
 This is possible for new and existing customers.

-The checkbox would show up only if you have configured direct debit or credit transfer as one of your payment methods.
+The drop-down would show up only if you have configured offline payment methods.

 For new customers:

-In your Chargebee App, click Customers > Create a New Customer.
-The checkbox shows up in the create customer page as shown below:
+In your Chargebee user interface, click Customers > Create Customer.
+The Payment Method drop-down shows up in the create customer page as shown below:

 For existing customers:

-In your Chargebee App, go to the customer for whom you need bank payment enabled the setting and click Change Customer Details found on the Action pane.
-Then, select the option as shown below:
+In your Chargebee user interface, go to the customer for whom you need bank payment enabled and click Edit Customer found on the Action pane.
+Then, select the required option.

 You can either create a subscription for an existing customer or a new customer.
 When a new subscription is created, a customer object is automatically created as well.